 How much you’ll pay in closing costs varies according to the amount of your loan and tax laws in your area, but you can roughly expect to pay 3% – 6% of the purchase price.
 So, if you’re buying a $300,000 house, your closing costs could range from $9,000 – $18,000.

-One way to bring down your closing costs is to pay discount points, which lowers your interest rate.
+You’ll pay higher closing costs if you choose to buy discount points, but the trade-off is a lower interest rate on your loan.
 A point is actually prepaid interest on the loan.
 Typically, one point costs 1% of the loan amount.
 The more points you pay, the lower your interest rate.
 If you plan to stay in your home for a while, paying points may be a smart way to pay less in interest over the life of the loan.
 If you’re interested, ask your lender for options on paying one, two or more points.

 Finally, if you’re short on cash, ask your lender about a no-closing costs mortgage, where your closing costs are added to the loan amount.
 You won’t pay as much up front, but you will increase your monthly mortgage payments and likely pay more interest over the life of the loan.